la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

     be able to reach out to the broader audience of companies across more industries.
 We will work with partners to identify opportunities to connect diverse players across different industries and geographies.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - Westside
+    - South Bay
+    - Antelope Valley
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Advocate with policymakers and leaders
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Network/relationship support
+  How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Concentration of manufacturing activity in LA
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - Gini coefficient
+    - Number of high growth startups
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?